pretix/pretix/doc/api/resources/vouchers.rst

    :statuscode 200: no error
    :statuscode 400: The voucher could not be modified due to invalid submitted data
    :statuscode 401: Authentication failure
-   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
+   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to change this resource.
+   :statuscode 409: The server was unable to acquire a lock and could not process your request.
+You can try again after a short waiting period.

 .. http:delete:: /api/v1/organizers/(organizer)/events/(event)/vouchers/(id)/